daniel-acuna/daniel-acuna.github.io/_posts/2018-06-25-acuna-lab-is-looking-for-students.md

 and [Information Management](https://ischool.syr.edu/academics/graduate/masters-degrees/ms-in-information-management/) graduate degrees.
 He is currently the teacher and Professor of Record for
 [IST 718: Advanced Information Analytics]({% post_url 2018-02-18-IST718 %}).

-Past Masters students have done internships in Silicon Valley (e.g., Airbnb), are working in major consulting companies (e.g., Ernst & Young,  Goldman Sachs), and are broadly working as data scientists.
+Past Master's students have done internships in Silicon Valley (e.g., Airbnb), are working in major consulting companies (e.g., Ernst & Young,  Goldman Sachs), and are broadly working as data scientists.
 Please see the [People section](/people/).

 ## About the position

-Professor Acuna is looking for Ph.D. and first-year Masters students to work on an exciting new project around the mathematical and computational modeling of scientific peer review.
+Professor Acuna is looking for Ph.D. and first-year Master's students to work on an exciting new project around the mathematical and computational modeling of scientific peer review.
 The ideal candidate should have an undergraduate major in Computer Science, Engineering, Applied Statistics, Mathematics, or a similar quantitative field.
 The work to be done revolves around a recently-awarded